 Policy: An agent’s policy determines what action it will take in a particular state.
 In our case, this policy determines which task to execute in the perceived sensor state.
 We have defined policy that consists of predicates as well as exploitation/exploration strategy, as will be discussed later in this section.

 Reward function: It provides a mapping of agent state and corresponding action to a reward (typically, a real number) that contributes to the utility.
-This is how an agent guided through its learning process with an objective to contribute to the goal.
+This is how an agent is guided through its learning process with an objective to contribute to the goal.
 Each agent’s goal is then to maximize total reward over time.
 In our scheme, this reward function needs to map application defined optimization parameter (e.g. energy usage, bandwidth utilization, network lifetime etc.) into a numerical reward, as this is the goal that each agent tries to achieve.
-Each task implements a simple reward function which gives the amount of reward (positive or negative) obtained during each execution of that task.
+Each task implements a simple reward function that gives the amount of reward (positive or negative) obtained during each execution of that task.
 For example, if the task is receive, then its reward will be a function of number of messages actually received during its execution as well as amount of resources consumed that it is trying to optimize.
 This reward function can be as simple as returning a pair of constant values or may be complex considering various optimization constraints.

 Value function: This is an important aspect of any RL system.
 It defines what is good for an agent over long run including current as well as possible future states and not just immediately as described by reward function.
 But essentially, it is built upon reward function values over time and hence its quality totally depends on reward function.
 We use Q-learning, a form of RL that has intrinsic value function defined.